klothoplatform/sample-apps/ts-redis/README.md

 # Redis Sample App

-The redis sample app shows how to use the `klotho::persist` annotation on a node redis client to store data.
+The redis sample app shows how to use the `klotho::persist` annotation on a node.js redis client to store data.

 ## Prerequisites